uwezukwechibuzor/blogmos/README.md

-# chatmos
+# Blogmos

-Welcome to CHATMOS!
+Welcome to BLOGMOS!

-The Transparent, uncensorable Social Hub for Cosmos Ecosystem
+The Transparent, uncensorable Blog Hub for Cosmos Ecosystem